 The device as server

-- When using REST web-services to get data out of the device, you see the device as a path to several resources, each with their own URL.
+- When using REST web-services (see also my IoT book Embedded Software for the IoT) to get data out of the device, you see the device as a path to several resources, each with their own URL.
 This could be several different sensors on a single device.
 Alternatively, the IoT-Device is capable of doing local processing that must be controlled, and it makes sense to see it as a server.
 REST is often implemented via a web-server inside the IoT-device.
 The arrows in the figure go from the client to the IoT-Servers, defining who actively takes control.
 Data typically flow in the opposite direction.
 See description below.

 - MQTT brokers have a server-role.
 CoAP sensors act like servers.